 Dr Daniela Schmidt, University of Bristol, UK.
 Bryozoans and ocean acidification.

 Dr Stuart Humphries, University of Hull, UK.
-Metabolic scaling in colonial animals; mechanics of locomotion in Buddenbrockia..
+Mechanics of locomotion in Buddenbrockia.

 Dr John Bishop, Marine Biological Association, Plymouth & Prof. Roger Hughes, University of Wales, Bangor.
 Polyembryony, brood-chamber initiation and sperm utilisation in cyclostome bryozoans.